orifki/tifinagh_translit/README.md

 # Tifinagh-translit

-A js script adding Latin and Arabic transliteration to a Tifinagh text in the Furigana / Okurigana way of Japanese language.
+A js script adding Latin and Arabic transliteration to a Tifinagh text in the Furigana / Okurigana way of the Japanese language.
 The goal is to make reading Tifinagh easy.

-Demo website is: [To insert later]
+The demo website is: [To insert later]

 ## TODO
  - [ ] Handle punctuation across scripts.